wrgrfcefcefwqxdfw/qualifiers/forensics/Homework/solution.md

 https://devblogs.microsoft.com/scripting/powertip-use-powershell-to-display-pop-up-window/ <br />
 Next command is an invoke web request command.
 Since it is not hosted, running the powershell script will give us an Invoke-WebRequest error <br />
 However the end of the link is interesting, which is the second part of the flag `_p0w3r` <br />
-The next two commands initialised a variable s and a.
-A is the variable to replace the letter 'e' with '3' in s <br />
+The next two commands initialised a variable s and a. a is the variable to replace the letter 'e' with '3' in s <br />
 Hence the last part of the flag is `sh3ll}`

 7. Piece the flag together </br>